skytable/docs/docs/index.md

 Looking to integrate Skytable in your application?
 Great!
 [Find a driver for your language/framework here](libraries).

+## Errors

+Hit an error?
+Check out the [error code index](protocol/errors).
+If you need further help please check the resources below.

 ## Getting help

 We have a collection of resources [on this page](resources/useful-links).
 If you need in help in real-time, we recommend that you join our [Discord Community](https://discord.gg/QptWFdx) where you can get help directly from the developers and our community members.